Arkansas Southwest Trail-Clinton Birthplace

 Texarkana is a great place to start this loop through the Timberlands along the Southwest Trail for a total distance of 166 miles.
+US 71 bisects the small town of Fouke, which lends its name to a bigfoot supposedly roaming the region.
+People still come looking for the “Fouke Monster,” a tale on which “The Legend of Boggy Creek” movies were based.

 South Arkansas terrain is flat and runs through a patchwork of timber in different stages of growth.
 In the first part of the 20th century, residents of the region cut the timber and tried to farm row crops like those in the Delta.
 But eventually, farmers realized that their future was in managing the timber resources of the area, which is the main agricultural business in this part of the state today.